utkarsh-naik10/SQL_PROJECTS/Job Data Analysis/3. Top Demand Skills/3_README.md

 | Tableau  | 210          |
 | Power BI | 185          |

-(Values above are illustrative — actual results depend on the dataset.)
+*Values above are illustrative — actual results depend on the dataset

 ---
 ### WHY THIS MATTERS?
 - Job seekers → understand which skills are most in demand for remote Data Analyst positions.
 - Remote professionals → tailor skill development to align with remote job market needs.